idodov/pixoo64-media-album-art/README.md

 ### Album Art Display on PIXOO64

-Enhance your musical experience on the DIVOOM PIXOO64 screen with this powerful Appdaemon script for Home Assistant.
-It fetches and displays the album cover art of the currently playing track.
-By default, the album art will automatically be displayed on the Pixoo64 screen when a track is playing.
+Elevate your musical experience on the DIVOOM PIXOO64 screen with this powerful Appdaemon script for Home Assistant.
+This script fetches and displays the album cover art of the currently playing track.
+By default, the album art will automatically appear on the Pixoo64 screen when a track is playing.

+Additionally, the script supports lyrics display and uses AI-generated images as a fallback if no album art is found.

 ## Examples
 ![PIXOO_album_gallery](https://github.com/idodov/pixoo64-media-album-art/assets/19820046/71348538-2422-47e3-ac3d-aa1d7329333c)